 Each month I go through as much as I can bear from a list of new releases, and I add them to a full playlist of my favourites for that year.
 You can listen to it on your journey to work, or when you’re washing the dishes and at the end of it all you can say you gave ‘new’ a chance.
 Who knows?
 You may find something you love.
 (See the GD about page to find out what music genres I listen to and pick from).

 Here we are, ploughing through the days as though summer is endless.
 BBQs – nil.
 Days on the beach – nil.
 But the music just keeps on coming, beckoning us to take a break.
 So I think it’s about time we stop, sit back and just chill.
 Get your headphones, find a spot in the grass and just relax.
-We’ve taken care of the rest – just hop over to our Spotify and give us a follow, or scroll down and dive in to our playlist of new music, with more still to come!
+We’ve taken care of the rest – just hop over to the GD Spotify and give us a follow, or scroll down and dive in to our playlist of new music, with more still to come!

 January Music Favourites

 January saw new albums from a few indie folk rock favourites like Ryan Adams and Laura Marling as they set forth on their live tours.
 There’s a few heavier choices too from Cloud Nothings and Japandroids, which really helped on those cold, dark January mornings!